-I wanted to find out more about the pot-arthritis connection, so I figured that the best way to start is to learn all I possibly can about arthritis before hitting Google Scholar and the like.
-Once I dug through the studies, I visited Reddit for user feedback and, finally, strain review websites to find what it is that people suffering from arthritis actually need in a strain.
+I wanted to find out more about the pot-arthritis connection, so I figured that the best way to start is to learn all I possibly can about arthritis before exploring the available clinical research.

 Quick introduction to arthritis

-Although the term “arthritis” is usually used to refer to joint pain, the actual condition includes up to 200 different joint conditions and diseases, like rheumatoid arthritis (RA), fibromyalgia, gout, lupus, osteoarthritis (OA) and many more.
+Although the term “arthritis” is usually used to refer to joint pain in general, the actual condition includes up to 200 different conditions and diseases: Like rheumatoid arthritis (RA), fibromyalgia, gout, lupus, osteoarthritis (OA) and many more.

-Arthritis is a common condition among the aging population (over the age of 65), but it also affects younger people — as much as 56% of arthritis patients in Canada are under 65.
+Arthritis is a common condition among the aging population (over the age of 65), but it also affects younger people—56% of arthritis patients in Canada are under 65.

-That being said, it seems that the age of onset is getting lower and lower as time goes by, and there are many reasons why this is the case, but let’s not get into that right now.
+That being said, it seems that the age of onset is getting lower and lower as time goes by, and there are many reasons for that: Unhealthy diet.

-There are many different types of arthritis, and equally many causes: improperly healed injuries lead to degenerative arthritis, genetic factors are usually the main cause of osteoporosis, a dysfunctional immune system can lead to lupus or RA, abnormal functioning of metabolism causes gout.
+There are many different types of arthritis, and equally many causes.
+Improperly healed injuries may lead to degenerative arthritis, genetic factors are usually the main cause of osteoporosis, a dysfunctional immune system can lead to lupus or RA, abnormal functioning of metabolism causes gout.